 Engagement Activities (EAs): In some weeks, students will have the opportunity to submit a response to a reflection assignment in a private discussion board.
 The purpose of these assignments is to allow students to react to and reflect on social media in their personal lives and engage with current events/topics in social media.
-There will be 8 opportunities to submit EAs.
-I will drop your lowest 3 scores at the end of the semester.
-Your five highest submissions combined constitute 10% of the final grade.
+There will be 5 opportunities to submit EAs.
+Your five submissions combined constitute 50% of the final grade.
 Each engagement activity is equally calculated in the final grade.
-These will generally be graded using a 0% - no submission/off topic submission or 100% - adequately engaged submission system.
-The professor has provided general tips and information about what constitutes an "adequately engaged submission" at this link (Links to an external site.).
+The instructor has provided general tips and information about what constitutes an "adequately engaged submission" at this link.
+I expect students to elaborate on their responses to the questions in the prompt.
+Excellent initial posts will have at least 400 - 500 words that thoroughly addresses the entire prompt.
+Excellent work will also use citations from readings and lectures to provide evidence.